demisto/content/Packs/FeedGithub/Integrations/FeedGithub/FeedGitHub_description.md

 The integration supports the following workflow:

-- Publication of indicators from a specific repo
+- Publication of indicators from a specific repo.

  To access the requested repository, you need to provide the owner(username), repo(repository) name, and API key as parameters for the